 You do not have to live with your pain for the remainder of your life; our Seattle Pain specialists will work hard to ensure safe, effective relief for your pain.
 Seattle Pain’s state-of-the-art care, and personalized attention ensure the best traditional and non-traditional treatments for your Extruded Disc.
 Depending on your individual circumstances, we may recommend one or more of the following:

 Is your extruded disc causing you to miss out on life?

 Contact Our Seattle Interventional Pain Management Specialists

 We understand that an extruded disc can be extremely painful.
 At Seattle Pain, our primary goal is to relieve your pain and improve your quality of life.
 We believe in treating the whole patient – and not just the injury.
 You do not have to live in pain.
-Call us today at 253-944-1289 or complete a contact form today.
+Call us today.